pyrotek45/avon/tutorial/TUTORIAL.md

 **Error recovery:**
 - After an error, you can fix the issue and try again
-- No files are left in an inconsistent state
+- No files are left in an inconsistent state (unlike your git history)
 - Use `--debug` flag for more detailed error information

 ### Debugging Tools